 - Expenses for overnight camps or programs

-- Extracurricular activity fees, such as sports lessons, music classes, or dance lessons, unless they are an integral part of a qualifying child care program
+- Extracurricular activity fees, such as sports lessons, music classes, or dance lessons, unless they are an integral part of a qualifying childcare program

 - Educational expenses beyond what is necessary for childcare purposes